-An important policy challenge for global development is that disadvantaged places also tend to be those with weaker governance.
+An important policy challenge for global development agencies and federal governments in large countries is that disadvantaged places also tend to be those with weaker governance.
 For instance, teacher absence rates are consistently higher in countries and states with lower per-capita income (Chaudhury et al., 2006).
 Thus, places that are most in need of additional resources to provide basic services like education are also places that are likely to be the least efficient at converting additional spending into improved outcomes.
 Our results suggest that combining funds for education inputs (which is what is done under the status quo) with incentives for improved outcomes may be a promising option for addressing this challenge.